 Of course no amount of money can eliminate the suffering, lingering pain, and often irreversible damage caused by severe back and spinal cord injuries.
 But, as your attorneys, we will fight to ensure you or your loved one receive proper medical care and ongoing treatment, as well as the right to a life as close as possible to what existed before the injury.

-Back and spinal cord injury victims and their families face a lot of struggles, fears, and uncertainty.
+People with back and spinal cord injuries and their families face a lot of struggles, fears, and uncertainty.
 We at Heuser & Heuser understand the importance of obtaining a financial settlement that will allow you to start getting life back to normal.